lolepezy/rpki-prover/README.md

 - Adjustment to the latest RFC 6486-bis: rrdp -> rsync fallback, "failed fetch" concept
 - Basic UI for reporting metrics and found problems
 - Output of VRPs in CSV and JSON formats
+- Support of SLURM (RFC 8416)
 - Cache cleanup, scheduled revalidation, cache compaction, so it can run unlimited time without draining resources
 - Support for RTR protocol, both version 0 and 1
 - Static binaries for Linux
 - Docker image.

 Current and future work
-- SLURM support
 - History of validations in UI
 - Ergonomics for long-running processes (more subtle automatic cleanups, cache DB migration, etc.)
 - CPU and memory optimisations

 # Using rpki-prover